 Demis Volpi is an Argentinian-German choreographer and opera director.
 He has created over 40 pieces worldwide, which have

 Demis Volpi was born in Buenos Aires, Argentina.
 He began dancing at the age of four and trained with illustrious teachers such as Mario Galizzi, Wilhelm Burmann,

 Andrea Candela, Silvia Bazilis and Loipa Araujo.
-After spending a year at the Escuela de Danza del Instituto Superior de Arte del Teatro
+After spending a year at the Instituto Superior de Arte del Teatro

 Colón, he was accepted into Canada's National Ballet School in Toronto, where he graduated with honors.
 From 2002 to 2004 he attended the Academy of the John Cranko

 He immediately became an apprentice with the Stuttgart Ballet and in the following year he was taken into the corps de ballet, which he was a part of until 2013.
 During his time as a dancer, Demis Volpi danced both the company's classical and modern repertoire.

 In 2006 Demis Volpi started to work as a choreographer by creating four pieces on four consecutive years for the Noverre Society's Young Choreographers.

 Volpi was then commissioned to create works for American Ballet Theatre, Ballet Augsburg, Badisches Staatsballett Karlsruhe and Ballet de Santiago de Chile before choreographing his first full length ballet - Krabat.
 After the world premiere of this work, Demis Volpi was appointed Resident Choreographer of the Stuttgart Ballet, a position he held until 2017.
 Krabat became the company’s biggest box office success during the 22 years of Reid Anderson's directorship at the Stuttgart Ballet.